 5) Watch for Compensatory Movements: as a yoga therapist, you can watch for any unfavourable compensatory movements as your student is trying to engage the PFMs on exhalation.
 If you notice the pelvis moving, the abdominals excessively contracting, or the gluteals clenching, there is a chance they are not engaging PFMs effectively.
 Please be reminded that with some of the functional movements that we perform in the courses or workshops, the pelvis IS allowed to move and the abdominals and gluteals are allowed to activate.
 But for the purposes of simply trying to help your student ‘find’ the PFMs and engage them adequately, start with the basic foundation poses/movements we complete in the course so that the focus can stay with the pelvic diaphragmatic breath rhythm.

-6) Experiential: naturally, the students need to practise practise practise.
-Tips such as “Less is More” and asking them to experience what a PFM is ‘not’ can also be helpful. **(Addendum, June 19, 2015: For example, to have students explore how ‘NOT’ to do an adequate PFM engagement: first ask them to clench the gluteals, squeeze the anal sphincter, pretend to stop the flow of urine by activating the urethral sphincter and contract the abdominals.
-Then, compare that with a gentle lift of the perineum upon exhalation, without use of the gluteals, excessive sphincter action or abdominal activation).
+6) Experiential: Practise is key!
+Tips such as “Less is More” and asking them to experience what a PFM is ‘not’ can also be helpful. **(Addendum, June 19, 2015: For example, to have students explore how ‘NOT’ to do a PFM engagement: first ask them to clench the gluteals and contract the abdominals.
+Then, compare that with a gentle lift of the perineum upon exhalation, without use of the gluteals, without excessive sphincter action (anal or urethral) or abdominal activation).

 7) Offer Movements that Facilitate PFM Engagement in Timing with Breath: Research shows that the respiratory diaphragm, transversus abdominus (TA), and PFMs all engage in a sophisticated, automatic, and coordinated way.
 Therefore, focusing on breathing methods that enhance the respiratory diaphragm and TA activation can potentially facilitate PFM engagement.
 Research also suggests that activation of certain hip musculature plays a role in functional integration of PFM engagement.
 Therefore, you can use this information to facilitate PFM engagement by choosing poses and movements that are associated with engaging hip muscles such as adductors, gluteus maximus, and the deep hip rotators, while at the same time implementing a breath pattern that engages TA.